hll0017/HeyDay_Script_HL/README.md

 done
 ```

-This wil create an infinite loop unless another condition is used.
+This wil create an infinite loop unless another conditional is used.

 ### If statement
 An if statement is used to exit the script and prevent an infinite loop.